 If you’re not sure whether your situation qualifies as a wrongful death case, you can inquire our Practice Areas section to learn about our practice areas and see how we may be able to help.

-Wrongful death cases in Newark most often arise from accidents that were preventable but occurred due to negligence, unsafe conditions, or failures in care.
+A wrongful death attorney Newark families rely on often handles cases involving fatal accidents caused by negligence, unsafe conditions, or failures in care throughout Newark.
 These incidents frequently involve everyday activities where safety rules or reasonable precautions were not followed.

 Fatal accidents occur throughout Newark, including busy corridors, medical facilities serving the community, and residential or commercial properties across neighborhoods such as the Ironbound.